What does the Bible say about gambling?

 to our team of mature Christians known as the Email Evangelists!

 Question: What does the Bible say about the lottery, lottery tickets, casinos and gambling in general?
 Is buying lotto tickets or visiting places where people gamble a SIN?

-Answer: The modern words "gambling" and "lottery" are not found in the Bible.
-However, there are numerous Bible verses that denounce the principles behind them.
-These principles include idol worship and greed, which are the foundations that encourage this kind of behavior.
+Answer: The words "gambling" or "lottery" cannot be found in the Bible.
+However, there are numerous verses that denounce the attitudes and goals that are behind them.
+They include idol worship and greed, which are the foundations that encourage this kind of behavior.

 People often indulge in gambling - be it playing the lottery or going to a casino - because they hope to "get lucky."
-However, the Bible does say that Luck, Fortune, Fate and Destiny are as foreign "gods" that people place their hope on.
+Scripture states that such things as fortune, or fate, or luck and destiny are as foreign "gods" that people place their hope on.
 Isaiah 65 says that those who give up on or forsake God "set a table for FORTUNE" and they drink from full cups that contain "mixed wine for destiny" (Isaiah 65, NASB).

 The TEV translation of Isaiah 65:11 states that those who reject God worship gods of "luck and fate."
 Those who worship (meaning they respect or honor) fortune (gambling) will be punished.

 There is an interesting passage in Proverbs that references some of the same kinds of stereotypical signs often associated with a gambler.